The early years

 9 Coleridge Street, Failsworth, was recorded in the 1921 census as having just three rooms – cramped conditions for two adults and five children to share.

-Family stories tell that James Hyde’s brother Alfred was living with Bertha and was Jane’s father; Alfred is buried with Bertha – so it could be there is some truth to this family story.
+Family stories tell that James Hyde’s brother Alfred was living with Bertha and was Jane’s father; Alfred is buried with Bertha, lending some weight to this account.

 The later years

 In 1940 James Hyde married the ‘girl next door’ Mary Westhead and on 23 June 1945 Jane Hyde married William Westhead, son of Annie Westhead.
-And the mystery of Jane’s father would seem to be solved; her wedding certificate shows Alfred Hyde as her father – so it appears the family story was true.
+And the mystery of Jane’s father would seem to be solved; her wedding certificate shows Alfred Hyde as her father.

 The wedding picture is Jane Hyde and William Westhead, Annie Westhead and her husband and Bertha and Alf Hyde.

-Bertha died on 17th August 1954 and was buried in Philips Park Cemetery, Manchester
+She died on 17 August 1954 and was laid to rest in Phillips Park Cemetery, Manchester.